Express Gateway Documentation

 Can I use environment variables in config files?

 How can I add authentication to a microservice/API?

 Express Gateway has many authentication and authorization policies:

 To utilize these policies, you declare them as the first policy within your pipeline that has the API you are trying to protect.

 Can the Express Gateway run clustered?

-Not yet.
-Expres Gateway utilizes Redis as a distributed datastoret.
-All application data can be namespaced globally across all Express Gateway instances.
+Not fully.
+Express Gateway can run clustered, but not all capabilities are cluster aware.
+For example, there are no global counters.
+On the other hand, given it utilizes Redis as a distributed data store, all application data can be namespaced globally across all Express Gateway instances.
 We’re working on making the config the same way.
 Once we do so, we’ll be adding in the capability to cluster Express Gateway instances horizontally.